tennisi/Tennisi.Xunit.ParallelTestFramework/Tennisi.Xunit/TestParallelizationAttribute.md

 # TestParallelizationAttribute class

-An attribute that controls test parallelization in the xUnit framework.
-Can be applied at the assembly or test class level.
+An attribute that controls test parallelization and the maximum number of test tasks running in parallel in the xUnit framework.
+Can be applied at the assembly, test class, or test method level.

 ```csharp
 [AttributeUsage(AttributeTargets.Assembly | AttributeTargets.Class | AttributeTargets.Method)]